Sergio Méndez Arceo: CIDOC

-Méndez Arceo supported Ivan Illich, an Austrian philosopher, in setting up the Intercultural Documentation Center (Centro Intercultural de Documentación) (CIDOC) at his diocese in Cuernavaca in 1961.
+Méndez Arceo supported Ivan Illich, an Austrian philosopher of Croatian and Jewish origin, in setting up the Intercultural Documentation Center (Centro Intercultural de Documentación) (CIDOC) at his diocese in Cuernavaca in 1961.
 Illich is stated as having pronounced to Méndez Arceo; "I would like to start, under your auspices, a center for de-Yankeefication."
 The Center was a research center and offered language courses to missionaries from North America and to volunteers of the Alliance for Progress program.
 Illich however was stated as having the goal of countering the participation of the Vatican in the "modern development" of the Third World.
 He believed that the Church should view itself as guest of the host country and, through the center, relayed this belief.
 The conservative members of the Church denounced the school, and for a time forbade clergy from studying at the location.
 The ban however was altered following Méndez Arceo's trip to Rome where he pleaded the case for the CIDOC.
 It was decided that priests and nuns may study at the CIDOC as long as their superiors monitored their progress.

 Liberation theology

+During the Second Vatican Council, he formally requested the Supreme Pontiff to lift the excommunication for Freemasons.